Scarabol/rock-raiders-web/README.md

 ### Mid (v0.7.0)

 - Introduce surface health property for multi and pause/continue drill jobs
-- Lava erosion not implemented (test with level 14)
 - Bricks and brick refinery
 - First-Person and shoulder camera